robertd/cdk-karpenter/API.md

 - *Type:* aws-cdk-lib.aws_eks.Cluster

-The Cluster on which Karpenter needs to be added.
+The EKS cluster on which Karpenter is going to be installed on.

 ---